 CEDRiC is an exciting initiative available here on the Sunshine Coast.
-Established as a result of a grant through the Department of Social Services, CEDRiC is an innovative model of service delivery involving a collaboration between Sundale, Nambour General Hospital, Central Queensland Wide Bay and Sunshine Coast PHN and the University of the Sunshine Coast, Griffith University and QUT.
+Established as a result of a grant through the Department of Social Services, CEDRiC is an innovative model of service delivery involving a collaboration between Sundale, Sunshine Coat Hospital and Health Service (SCHHS), Central Queensland Wide Bay and Sunshine Coast PHN and the University of the Sunshine Coast, Griffith University and QUT.

-CEDRiC aims to strengthen the capacity of the aged care sector to deliver high quality aged care, to improve care for older adults in the ED and improve interaction between Sundale and both primary and secondary healthcare sectors.
+CEDRiC aims to strengthen the capacity of the aged care sector to deliver high quality aged care, to improve care for older adults in the ED and improve interaction between Aged Care Facilities and primary and secondary healthcare sectors.
 It is hoped that this in turn may improve the satisfaction with care as well as the physical and mental health outcomes for older people.

 What this means for you as a GP.